FabriFalasca/py-dMaps/README.md

 seed_positions[index_i,index_j] = 1;

 In this way all grid cells will be assigned to a domain.
-Note: the algorithm will be way slower, so do this with a relatively low resolution (e.g., 180x30 points would take x minutes) (Fab: insert x when you have it).
+Note: the algorithm will be WAY slower, so do this with a relatively low resolution (e.g., 180x30 points would take x minutes) (Fab: insert x when you have it).

 # (v) OUTPUTS